jigneshsaliya/node-express-deom/README.md

 # node-express-deom

-I am really reallu pleased to infrom you that this is my first tutorial on combination of Node + Express.js + Mongo db and config.
+I am really really pleased to inform you that this is my first tutorial on combination of Node + Express.js + Mongo db and config.

 At the end of this tutorial you will be able to write REST web services using node.js and able to perform Crud operation.